amanrai31/jsDOM/eventHandling.md

 Event object has all details about event. e.g. type(click,keydown), target(el that the event happened on), event handler/listener(a f/n that runs in response to the event).

+- All event handlers have access to event object's properties and methods.

 **Event handling in JS** => `node.event = () => {}`

 **NOTE :** We can handle event in HTML too, inline event handling.
 BUT JS event handling gets the priority if event handling overrides.